ppoffice/hexo-theme-icarus/source/_posts/en/Comment-Plugins.md

 <a class="tag is-success" style="margin-left:.8em" href="{% post_path demo/comment/Valine %}">Preview</a>
 </div>

-1. Create a LeanCloud application following the [Quick start guide](https://valine.js.org/quickstart.html) of Valine.
+1. Create a LeanCloud application following the [Quickstart guide](https://valine.js.org/quickstart.html).

-2. Copy the App ID and App Key of your LeanCloud application to the corresponding settings in the theme's configuration file.
+2. Copy the "App ID" and "App Key" of your LeanCloud application to the corresponding settings in the theme configurations.
-   You can also refer to the [Config Reference](https://valine.js.org/configuration.html) of Valine to fill in the correct values of optional settings.
+   In addition, you can refer to the [Config Reference](https://valine.js.org/configuration.html) to find out the details and possible values of the optional settings.
-   Here is an example configuration
+   Here is an example configuration:

     {% codeblock themes/icarus/_config.yml lang:yaml %}
     comment: